 The purpose of this measure is to understand how the municipality has applied the available cash and investments as identified in the budgeted cash flow statement.
-The detail reconciliation of the cash backed reserves/surpluses is contained in Table 31, on page 82.
 The reconciliation is intended to be a relatively simple methodology for understanding the budgeted amount of cash and investments available with any planned or required applications to be made.
-This has been extensively discussed above